-Giant African Land Snails are not hard to care once you establish a routine.
-Achatina fulica is extraordinary and low maintenance pets that thrive in the right tank set up.
+Giant African Land Snails are not hard to care for once you establish a routine.
+Achatina Fulica is an extraordinary and low maintenance pet that thrive in the right tank set up.

 As a snail owner, you should always be monitoring the health of your snails and watching out for any indicators of concern.
 Most issues can be traced back to poor care in feeding patterns, humidity, and tank maintenance.

 - Reproductive characterization of three species of Giant African land snails (GALs) in captivity.
 African Journal of Biotechnology Vol. 10(50), pp. 10315-10319, 5 September, 2011.
 DOI: 10.5897/AJB11.875.